kumo-js/kumo/README.md

 - Your application code shouldn't be coupled to the deployment tool
 - You should be able to change your deployment tool later

-## Cloud Formation (or not)
+## CloudFormation (or not)

-Developers seems to have a love/hate relationship with Cloud Formation.
+Developers seems to have a love/hate relationship with CloudFormation.
-Cloud Formation has the advantage of creating/updating/deleting groups of resources, but has enough gaps to require the use of the SDK.
+CloudFormation has the advantage of creating/updating/deleting groups of resources, but has enough gaps to require the use of the SDK.
-Therefore we wish to support both Cloud Formation, and/or direct use of the SDK.
+Therefore we wish to support both CloudFormation, and/or direct use of the SDK.

 ## Serverless (or not)